Knowledge Management Cycle: From Theory to Real-World Implementation

 Phase 4: Storing Knowledge for Long-Term Access

-Your knowledge assets need proper storage to retain their long-term value after you prove them right.
+Your knowledge assets need proper storage to retain their long-term value once you’ve proven them right.
 A structured storage solution in your knowledge management life cycle will optimize operational efficiency.

 Knowledge repositories function as online databases that systematically capture, organize, and categorize knowledge-based information.
 Your organization can store and retrieve captured knowledge easily with a centralized, available system.